-The minimum capital requirements as at 31 December 2017 for the CRD IV were calculated in accordance with the 'Pillar I' rules as set out by the Laws and Regulations, published by the CySEC.
+The minimum capital requirements as at 31 December 2020 for the CRD IV were calculated in accordance with the 'Pillar I' rules as set out by the Laws and Regulations, published by the CySEC.
 All CIFs under CySEC's authority must meet the requirements with respect to capital adequacy and market discipline, which are comprised by the following:

-- Law 144(I)/2007: Provision of investment services, the exercise of investment activities, the operation of regulated markets and other related matters (hereafter "the Law") - Regulation (EU) No. 575/2013 Capital Requirements Regulation - Regulation (EU) No. 648/2012 European Markets Infrastructure Regulation - Directive 2013/36/EU on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC - Capital Requirements Directive IV - Directive DI144-2014-14: For the prudential supervision of Investment Firms - Directive DI144-2014-15: On the discretions of CySEC arising from Regulation (EU) No. 575/2013
+- Law 87(I)/2017: Provision of investment services, the exercise of investment activities, the operation of regulated markets and other related matters (hereafter "the Law") - Regulation (EU) No. 2019/876 Capital Requirements Regulation II (Transitional) - Regulation (EU) No. 575/2013 Capital Requirements Regulation - Regulation (EU) No. 648/2012 European Markets Infrastructure Regulation - Directive (EU) 2019/878 amending the Capital Requirements Directive IV as regards exempted entities, financial holding companies, mixed financial holding companies, remuneration, supervisory measures and powers and capital conservation measures (CRD V - Transitional) - Directive 2013/36/EU on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC - Capital Requirements Directive IV - Directive D1144-2014-14: For the prudential supervision of Investment Firms - Directive DI144-2014-15: On the discretions of CySEC arising from Regulation (EU) No. 575/2013